vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 *2009c Rāma Devotion in a Saiva Holy Place: The Case of Vārān ´ . asī.
 Chapter 5 in: Pauwels, H.R.M. (ed.), Patronage and Popularisation, Pilgrimage and

-Procession.
-Channels of Transcultural Translation and Transmission in Early Modern South Asia.
-Papers in Honour of Monika Horstmann.
-Harrassowitz Verlag, Wiesbaden. pp. 67–80.
+ProcessioṇChannels of Transcultural Translation and Transmission in Early Modern South Asia.
+Papers in Honour of Monika HorstmanṇHarrassowitz Verlag, Wiesbadeṇpp.
+67–80.
 [23]

 *2010a La collina di Rāma.
 Transgressione ed espiazione su una collina nel sud e l’inadeguatezza delle sostituzioni [Rāma’s Hill.
 Transgression and Atonement on a Hill in the South and the Inadequacy of Substitutes]. in: Pellizzari, Paolo (ed.), La bisaccia del pellegrino: fra evocazione e memoria, a cura di Amilcare Barbero e Stefano Piano.
 Atlas, Centro di Documentazione dei Sacri Monti, Monferrato. pp. 73a’—-82.
 [16] (English)